Carl A. Gilbert

 Carl Arlington Gilbert (February 20, 1892 – June 21, 1972) was an American college football coach.
-Gilbert was the head football coach at Allegheny College in Meadville, Pennsylvania.
-He held that position for the 1918 season.
-His coaching record at Allegheny was 2–1.
-He was an alumnus of Allegheny College.
-He died at a hospital in 1972.
+Gilbert served as the head football coach at Allegheny College in Meadville, Pennsylvania for one season, in 1918, compiling a record of 2–1.

+A native of Scottdale, Pennsylvania, Gilbert played football at Allegheny as a center, captaining the 1913 team.

+Gilbert died on June 21, 1972, at the Meadville Hospital.